Emil Gilels: a guide to the famous Soviet pianist and his best recordings

 He was met with uneasy silence when he walked towards the piano, but arose to thunderous ovation.
 That same year he was the soloist in Tchaikovsky’s first Piano Concerto with Leonard Bernstein at the UN headquarters to mark the 10th anniversary of the institution.

-Gilels’s musical journey started in Odessa, where he was born in 1916.
-It’s a town that produced a seemingly endless stream of famous musicians including David Oistrakh, Nathan Milstein, Benno Moiseiwitsch, Samuil Feinberg, Yakov Zak and Maria Grinberg.
+Gilels’s musical journey started in the town of Odessa, where he was born in 1916.
+Now in the Ukraine, Odessa produced a seemingly endless stream of famous musicians including David Oistrakh, Nathan Milstein, Benno Moiseiwitsch, Samuil Feinberg, Yakov Zak and Maria Grinberg.

-Music lessons were taken very seriously.
+Music lessons in Odessa were taken very seriously.
 Any student showing talent would face long hours of daily and intensely disciplined study.

-Gilels was no exception, and despite neither of his parents being musicians, from the age of six he began lessons with one of Odessa’s most famous teachers, Yakov Tkatch.
+Gilels was no exception, and despite neither of his parents being musicians, from the age of six he began lessons with one of Odessa’s most famous teachers, Yakov Tkach.

-At the age of 13, Gilels left Tkach to study with Berta Reingbald – it was a turning point.
-Tactfully channelling Gilels’s single-mindedness, Reingbald became for Gilels what he described as a ‘musical mother’ and ‘a cool breeze of fresh air’ who was able to coax out the lyrical qualities behind his athletic virtuosity.
+At the age of 13, Gilels quit his lessons with Yakov Tkach to study with Berta Reyngbald – it was a turning point.
+Tactfully channelling Gilels’s single-mindedness, Reyngbald became for Gilels what he described as a ‘musical mother’ and ‘a cool breeze of fresh air’ who was able to coax out the lyrical qualities behind his athletic virtuosity.

 Gilels would eventually go to America, but his first big break came in 1933 in the First All-Union Competition in Moscow, and internationally through the 1938 Ysaÿe (now Queen Elisabeth) International Competition in Brussels.